 Other fears are just ridiculous, like being afraid that I’ll look silly if I say something to a stranger.

-In my finances, I have realized that I have a fear of investing.
+In my finances, I used to have a fear of investing.

-This is mainly due to being afraid of making the correct decision and losing all of my money.
-I realize the chances of that happening are decently slim, but it still affects my decision-making process.
+This was mainly due to being afraid of making the correct decision and losing all of my money.
+Now, with the knowledge that the stock market always goes up in the long-term, I realize the chances of that happening are slim.

 All of these fears that you might experience have effects depending on the situation.